akashebaev-ux/wwiks/README.md

 - Amiresponsive - to show the website on a range of device screens

-## 👤 7.5 Authors & Acknowledgments
+## 👤 7.5 Authors and Acknowledgments

 Created and maintained by Akashebaev-UX.
 Special thanks for providing feedback and support throughout the completion of this project.